lwozny/lwozny.github.io/_pages/workingpapers.md

 Condorcet winners, though they do not guarantee unanimity, are often a focal point for public policy.
 Can Lindahl prices and transfers, which ensure unanimity, be used to finance these policies?
 In settings where preferences are characterized by bliss points, we propose a condition, called balancedness, which requires that a policy lie in the interior of the convex hull of agents’ bliss points.
 We show that any such policy (and not just Condorcet winners) can be decentralized as a Lindahl equilibrium.
-Our results provide first and second welfare theorems for Lindahl equilibria with satiated preferences.<hr />
+Our results provide first and second welfare theorems for Lindahl equilibria with satiated preferences.</p><hr />

 <h4 id=""><a href="/assets/pdf/BORW.pdf">Iterative monotone comparative statics</a>, 2023 <br /> (joint with Lukasz Balbus and Wojciech Olszewski and Kevin Reffett)</h4>

 <p>
 We propose a novel approach to equilibrium comparative statics in economic environments where complementarities play a critical role, including environments in which the existing methods for obtaining monotone comparative statics appear inadequate.
 Our approach is dynamic and, methodologically, in the spirit of the celebrated ''correspondence principle'', a concept first presented in the work of Samuelson (1947).
 It applies even to: (a) environments with a continuum of equilibria (b) environments in which all equilibria are unstable; and (c) chaotic environments, in which adaptive learning sequences may not converge.
-Finally, our propositions extend several previously existing results.<hr />
+Finally, our propositions extend several previously existing results.</p><hr />

 <h4 id=""><a href="/assets/pdf/TimeConsistentAltruism.pdf">Dynastic preferences, recursive utility and time consistency</a>, 2023 <br /> (joint with Lukasz Balbus and Kevin Reffett)</h4>